David Van

+In June 2023, Van was accused of sexual assault by Senator Lidia Thorpe and former Senator Amanda Stoker.
+In response, he was expelled from the Liberal party room, and resigned from the Liberal Party to sit as an independent.

 Early life

 Van has an undergraduate degree in horticulture, and as part of his degree studied the regeneration of Australian bush post the Ash Wednesday fires in the Blackwood forest that was burned as part of the Trentham East fire complex.

 Career

 Prior to entering politics, Van was the managing director of South Melbourne public relations firm the De Wintern Group since 2003 where he advised clients on Royal Commissions and other Government inquiries.
 He was a board director of the Australian Association of Franchisees.
 A St Kilda resident, he was also the co-convenor of neighbourhood group Friends of St Kilda Hill, which was outspoken about crime and safety, specifically in relation to the Gatwick Hotel boarding house and public housing.

-Van holds a Masters degree in International Relations from Monash University.
+Van holds a master's degree in international relations from Monash University.

 Politics

 Van was elected to the Senate at the 2019 federal election from the marginal third position on the Liberal ticket.
 He was assigned a party role as "patron" for the Labor-held House seat of Dunkley.
 In his first speech in September 2019, Van spoke of his belief in the "dignity of work", defended the coalition government's welfare policies, and stated that he believed in "free markets, freedom of speech, and most importantly in my view, getting government out of people's lives to the most practicable extent possible".

 Van has worked to ensure projects of national significance such as the 310 St Kilda Rd project are properly maintained, after using Senate Estimates to question the Department of Defence on the state of disrepair the site was in which helped prompt a government review.

 In 2020 and 2021, Van advocated for the LAND 8116 self-propelled artillery project contract to be awarded to Hanwha, who would build 30 self-propelled howitzers and 15 armoured ammunition resupply vehicles for the army in Geelong, Victoria.

 In February 2021, Van called for an independent review into ABC complaints.